 Now, I don’t want to come across as pessimistic in any way or advise you to stay within the lines and never dream big.
 That’s not what I mean at all.
 But real goals require context and purpose.
 Otherwise they become arbitrary and easy to give up on.
 Your goals should not only have real, tangible meaning, but they should be crafted in a way that relies on your ability to persevere to a point where the outcome is a direct result of the work you put in.

-I know it’s cliche as balls but it’s true that goals without action are just dreams.
+I know it’s cliche, but it’s true that goals without action are just dreams.
 Getting out by Christmas was a dream.
 A fifty home rookie year is usually a dream.
-Getting out period, showing up every day and working your ass off until you do hit fifty?
+Getting out period, showing up every day and working your tail off until you do hit fifty?
 Those are goals.

 So if you’re feeling discouraged about your level of achievement, ask yourself where you stand.
 Are you trying to make it home for the holidays?
 Or will you still be pressing by Valentine’s Day?